-Having previously lived in the Cotswolds, working long and intense hours in London for Jo and internationally for Greg, Jo and Greg came to realise it was time to move back to Jo’s Lincolnshire roots and seize the opportunity to build their dream home.
+Having previously lived in the Cotswolds, working long and intense hours in London for Jo and internationally for Greg, Jo and Greg came to realise it was time to move back to Jo’s Lincolnshire roots.
+It was time to seize the opportunity to build their dream home.

 The land the house was built on once belonged to Jo’s Great Grandfather, where he lived for most of his life but sadly the house was beyond repair.
 Now standing proudly on the land is the home that Jo and Greg designed themselves.